JulianMH/NounPhraseJS/README.md

     + predictedLabel +" which is " + (predictedLabel == actualLabel) + ".");
 });
 ```
-Check TODO for more details on these functions.
+Check the API documentation for more details on these functions.

 # Network Architectures